bluefroguk1/empire-dump/content/Wiki/Magic Items/Warden_s Fists.md

 Arcane Weapons
 * Effect: Once per day you may either use the weapon to call CLEAVE or instead use the implement to cast [[Repel]] without spending hero points or mana.
 * [[Materials]]: Crafting a set of Warden's Fists requires two measures of dragonbone, two ingots of tempest jade, two ingots of green iron and two ingots of orichalcum.
 It takes one month to make a pair of these items.
-The Wolves circled her in the creeping darkness of the [[Forest]].
+The Wolves circled her in the creeping darkness of the Forest.
 The wall that was a road was out of sight now.
 She had been tracking them for days, and nights, without sleep.
 She could smell the putrid breath of the flesh-feasters, as they hissed in gloating hunger.
 Maybe three of them.
 No, four.
 She was alone.
 She crouched in the glade, undergrowth knotted about her feet.
 She was wounded, a gash in the side from a bone sharp branch.
 Her power was spent, and the Wolves could smell the metallic tang of blood in the air.
 They made a guttural noise in their throats.
 She tensed.